 Arrest warrants will only be executed by sworn law enforcement officers.
 Should an officer check a person and find that an outstanding warrant exists for that person's arrest and the Memphis Police Department officer has no other charges, the Memphis Police Department officer will notify Station B of the arrest.
 Station B, in turn, will notify the Shelby County Fugitive Squad, which will be operating on a 24-hour basis.
 If the prisoner is male the transporting Memphis Police Department officer will take the prisoner to the CJC (205 Poplar) and turn him over to the Shelby County Fugitive Squad officer.
 If the prisoner is female, the transporting officer will transport the prisoner to Jail East.
-The Fugitive Squad officer will then take the prisoner and serve the warrant.
-Memphis Police Department officers will provide their names, IBM numbers, and call numbers to the Fugitive Squad officer.
+The Fugitive Squad officer will provide their names, IBM numbers, and call numbers to the Fugitive Squad officer.
 That information will be placed on the Arrest Ticket by the Fugitive Squad officer.